ASIAN CULTURE AND MEDIA ALLIANCE ADVISORY BOARD

 representing the 68th Assembly District

-Young O. Kim is an American politician, the first Korean American Republican Woman ever to serve in the California state legislature, and the first Asian American to represent the cities of the 65th Assembly District in Sacramento.
+Young O. Kim was the first Korean American Republican Woman ever to serve in the California state legislature, and the first Asian American to represent the cities of the 65th Assembly District in Sacramento.

 Continuing her community involvement Young Kim has founded and continues to serve on the Board of Directors for numerous local non-profit organizations.